gustavolima007/Training_Program/README.md

 ## Training Plan 2021

-Training to Python developer
+Training to Python Developer
-Learning: Python and SQL

-March|Python 100daysofcode 16/100
+March|Python 100daysofcode 17/100

 ## What I will learn: